Scroll to navigation

 Foreground color of status bar(s) for unfocused region(s) on screen number x.

-A comma separated list of up to 10 colors can be specified, with the same syntax and behavior as bar_font_color for unfocused bar(s).
+A comma-separated list of multiple colors can be specified, with the same syntax and behavior as bar_font_color for unfocused bar(s).
 Defaults to the value of bar_font_color.

 [x]